 Inventories are stated at the lower of cost and net realizable value.
 Cost is determined using the weighted-average method.
-The cost of finished goods and work in progress comprises raw materials, direct labour, other direct costs and related production overheads (allocated based on normal operating capacity).
+The cost of finished goods and work in progress comprises raw materials, direct labor, other direct costs and related production overheads (allocated based on normal operating capacity).
 It excludes borrowing costs.
 The item by item approach is used in applying the lower of cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and the estimated costs necessary to make the sale.
 When the cost of inventory is higher than net realizable value, a write-down is provided and recognized in operating costs.
 If the circumstances that caused the write-down cease to exist, such that all or part of the write-down is no longer needed, it should be reversed to that extent and recognized as deduction of operating costs.

-- (11) Financial assets at fair value through profit or loss - A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortized cost or fair value through other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognized and derecognized using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value and recognises the transaction costs in profit or loss.
-The Company subsequently measures the financial assets at fair value, and recognizes the gain or loss in profit or loss. - D. The Company recognizes the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Company and the amount of the dividend can be measured reliably. - (12) Property, plant and equipment - A. Property, plant and equipment are initially recorded at cost.
-Borrowing costs incurred during the construction period are capitalized.
+(11) Financial assets at fair value through profit or loss

+- A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortized cost or fair value through other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognized and derecognized using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value and recognizes the transaction costs in profit or loss.
+The Company subsequently measures the financial assets at fair value, and recognizes the gain or loss in profit or loss. - D. The Company recognizes the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Company and the amount of the dividend can be measured reliably.